vntr-admin/combiner/README.txt

 Replica METIS Repartitioner
-    Description: Kind of like SPAR, but repartitions with METIS after downtime and some befriend operations (at random), and then generates partitions that meet the k-replication and replica-colocation constraints.
+    Description: Kind of like SPAR, but repartitions with METIS after downtime and some befriend operations (at random), and then generates partitions that meet the k-replication and replica-collocation constraints.
     Type Name: RMETIS
     Arguments:
         -minReps n